radha-mr/backend/README.md

 ## Run

 The database ( the exported table )is provided inside resource folder under src/main/resources/db/natflix.sql  (I also added some insert query in the data.sql in the same location)
-Import natflix.sql into your local mySqlworkbench then you can run the application.
+Import natflix.sql into your local mySqlworkbench then you can run the application.(the images are placed inside src/main/resources/static)

 Front end repository clone and open in
 In VSC editor open the path where the file is located  for frontend